 You might be making more eye contact than you think

 It's totally possible that if you're searching for help on how to make eye contact that you really do look away too much.
-If people have made comments that your eye contact is poor, then this is definitely the case.
+If you've gotten comments that your eye contact is poor, then this is definitely the case.
 However, I'll put this point out there because sometimes people feel like they're not making enough eye contact, but they actually are.
-When they speak to people they're generally looking in their direction and come across as attentive, but because they don't feel like they're constantly aware of looking other people directly in the eyes, they believe they're not doing enough.
+When they speak to someone they're generally looking in their direction and come across as attentive, but because they don't feel like they're constantly aware of looking other people directly in the eyes, they believe they're not doing it enough.

 You can accomplish quite a bit without making ideal eye contact

 All things being equal, making good eye contact is better than not doing it, but I'd hardly say it's a factor that will completely make or break your social success.
-If someone has many of other things going for them socially, the fact that they sometimes look away from someone while they're talking to them isn't going to be a huge deal.
+If someone has many of other things going for them socially, the fact that they sometimes look away from their conversation partners isn't going to be a huge deal.
 If you wish your eye contact was better then by all means work on it, but don't agonize over it too much.